Forestry Farm Park and Zoo

 Developed long before any major residential development in the region, since the 1990s the park has been virtually surrounded by Saskatoon's urban sprawl, casting the Forestry Farm, along with several contiguous linear parks, in an additional role as part of the region's greenbelt.

 The park is home to the Enchanted Forest Holiday Light Display each winter, a light display raising funds for the Saskatoon Zoo Foundation and the Saskatoon City Hospital Foundation.
 The annual event began in 1999.
+Approximately 85,000 people attended the event during its 2024-25 run, and 87,520 in the 2025-26 run.